-Rabid Dutchman DUTCHMAN CENTRAL
+DUTCHMAN CENTRAL

-> audio vignettes_
+> audio vignettes from the fringe_

 The Nine-Time Champion Enters the Arena

-the Rabid Dutchman
+Rabid Dutchman · unreleased

 When I was about twelve, I read THE BACHMAN BOOKS, a collection of four short stories written by Stephen King.
 It was a pretty wild ride for my young mind.
 Two of them (RAGE and ROAD WORK) were contemporary takes on human anger that disturbed me so deeply that I have never read them again.
+Even after reading almost a dozen of his books, those two stories were the ones that made me question King's mental state.
+They were that unsettling.

-THE LONG WALK is the one that stuck in my mind: a future where an authoritarian regime forces 100 teenagers each year to participate in a government-sponsored walk-to-the-death contest.
+THE LONG WALK is the entry that stuck in my mind: a future where an authoritarian regime forces 100 teenagers each year to participate in a government-sponsored walk-to-the-death contest.
 I think what drew me in was the society depicted in the story: an entire country treating the walk as a national holiday, complete with betting, sponsorships, and media coverage.
 It's so bleak that it captivated me.

 THE RUNNING MAN depicted another dystopian future - but this time, adults are forced to compete in a gladiatorial games of death spectacle on a live television show, hunted by "Hunters" for the entertainment of the masses.
 It was more cartoonish and over-the-top than THE LONG WALK.